Yandex Cloud

 (roles)

-Manage internal or external connectivity depending on load balancer type vpc.publicAdmin (external)
+Managing internal or external connectivity based on the load balancer type vpc.publicAdmin (external)

 vpc.privateAdmin (internal)